 Employers may use values-based recruiting to find the appropriate individuals with the correct values for the right jobs.
 It increases Recruitment and retention by assisting companies in describing their organisational and social care values and then matching them with applicants who share them.

 What are values?

 People’s values are a collection of beliefs or points of view regarding what is good and bad.
 They may significantly impact an individual’s attitude and behaviour by setting guidelines or rules on behaving in various situations.

 Workplace values are the most important guiding principles to you as an employer.
-These concepts are used to identify the correct and incorrect ways of functioning and guide judgments and choices.
+These concepts identify the correct and incorrect ways of functioning and guide judgments and choices.
 You must define your organisation’s values in consultation with employees.
 You need to assess whether or not they understand them.

 Your values create your internal compass that can navigate how you make decisions in your life.”Roy T. Bennett

 Prioritising values throughout the recruiting process does more than guarantee everyone is on the same page.
 Here are some of the benefits of a values-based recruitment strategy: